 Hadoop Default Ports Quick Reference

 Editor’s note (Oct.
-3, 2013): The information below has become quite dated since its original publication.
+3, 2013): The information below is now deprecated.
 We recommend that you consult this documentation for ports info instead.

 Is it 50030 or 50300 for that JobTracker UI?
 I can never remember!

 Hadoop’s daemons expose a handful of ports over TCP.
 Some of these ports are used by Hadoop’s daemons to communicate amongst themselves (to schedule jobs, replicate blocks, etc.).
 Others ports are listening directly to users, either via an interposed Java client, which communicates via internal protocols, or via plain old HTTP.

 This post summarizes the ports that Hadoop uses; it’s intended to be a quick reference guide both for users, who struggle with remembering the correct port number, and systems administrators, who need to configure firewalls accordingly.

 |Daemon||Default Port||Configuration Parameter|

 Hadoop daemons expose some information over HTTP.
 All Hadoop daemons expose the following:

 - Exposes, for downloading, log files in the Java system property hadoop.log.dir.

 - Allows you to dial up or down log4j logging levels.
 This is similar to hadoop daemonlog on the command line.